uchicago-cs/cmsc22000/website/hw/hw4.rst

 For this task, you must provide the following information on Gradescope:

+- The full and unabridged gdb session you used to track down the crash
 - Copy-paste the line that where the crash is happening.
 - Identify the programming error that leads to that crash happening.
 - The before and after version of any lines of code you changed to fix the bug.

-**NOTE:** This is a particularly challenging bug.
-We will give partial credit if you describe how you attempted to track down the bug but, for full credit, you must actually fix the bug.

 Submitting your homework
 ------------------------